tidyverse/tidyups/001-tidyup-process.md

     (Depending on the complexity of implementation, the next two steps can be completed in either order)

-4. Create a blog post from the body of the tidyup.
+4.  **Community feedback**.
+Create a blog post from the body of the tidyup.
 Advertise when the review period ends and the best way to provide feedback.
 Once the review period ends, update the tidyup with clarifications and changes.
 Again, if major changes are made include the previous iterations in the “alternatives” section.

-5. Create a reference implementation in one or more PRs to the appropriate repos.
+5.  **Implement**.
+Create a reference implementation in one or more PRs to the appropriate repos.
 Update the tidy with a link to all PRs.

-6. Once both previous steps are completed, book another tidyverse meeting for final sign off.
+6.  **Final review**.
+Once both previous steps are completed, book another tidyverse meeting for final sign off.
+Before meeting, ensure

-7. Merge implementation PRs into affected repos then change tidyup status to “implemented”.
+7.  **Complete.** Merge implementation PRs into affected repos then change tidyup status to “implemented”.

 ### Sections